colebolebole/pyweather/README.md

-PyWeather, is a free & open source software, that uses the OpenWeatherMap API to retrieve weather information from user input Now with a gui!
+PyWeather, is a free & piece of open source software, that uses the OpenWeatherMap API to retrieve weather information from user input
+Now with a gui!

 ---